 The updated and upgraded technology at the Recorder of Deeds' office provided for prompt and immediate service and recording of the deed on the spot, as I stood there, a process that might have taken days or even weeks to accomplish some years ago.

-Page 2 of 2 - Plus, the historical features of the building – the offices of the Independence Tourism Department, the Jackson County Historical Society, and the Jackson County Museum of Art, along with the original office and courtroom of Harry Truman, pristinely preserved in original condition – made me feel as if I had stepped back in time.
+Plus, the historical features of the building – the offices of the Independence Tourism Department, the Jackson County Historical Society, and the Jackson County Museum of Art, along with the original office and courtroom of Harry Truman, pristinely preserved in original condition – made me feel as if I had stepped back in time.

 It was awe inspiring.

 Sometimes I forget that we live in an area of enormous historical significance.

 But make no mistake, we do.

 And a visit to the newly renovated and historic Truman Courthouse on the Independence Square is just the ticket for a wonderful reminder of that.

 Ken Garten is a Blue Springs attorney.
 Email him at email@example.com